Marcus Berg: Krasnodar

 On 13 July 2019, Krasnodar announced the signing of the Swedish international until the summer of 2020 and his contract worth €1.9 million.
 On 15 June 2020, he extended his contract with Krasnodar for a further year.
 He finished his first season with Krasnodar as the club's top scorer, with 9 in the league and 10 in all competitions, as Krasnodar finished third place and secured a spot in the play-off round of the UEFA Champions League.

 Berg scored his first goal of the 2020–21 season in Krasnodar's first league game of the season, a 3–0 victory at FC Ufa on 9 August 2020.
 Berg featured in both matches of the Champions League play-off tied against PAOK in September 2020 as Krasnodar won 4–2 on aggregate to secure qualification to the group stage for the first time in club history.
 On 2 December 2020, he scored the only goal in a 1–0 victory over Rennes in the Champions League, their first win in the competition, to qualify Krasnodar for the Europa League.

 Return to IFK Göteborg

-On 22 March 2021, it was announced that Berg would return to IFK Göteborg on a free transfer.
-Signing a two-and-a-half-year contract, he returned on 1 July 2021.
-On 25 September 2023, Berg announced his retirement due to a severe back injury.
+On 22 March 2021, it was announced that Berg would return to IFK Göteborg and subsequently Sweden on a free transfer.
+Signing a two-and-a-half-year contract, he returned effectively on 1 July.

+On 25 September 2023, Berg announced his retirement from professional football due to a severe back injury suffered, ending an 18-year long career with over 470 league appearances made.

-In 2024, Berg became a developer as a part of IFK Göteborg men's first-team coaching staff.
+In February 2024, Berg became a developer as a part of IFK Göteborg men's first-team coaching staff.